-Venezuela's Guaido urges troops to rise against Maduro, violence breaks out
+Venezuela's Guaido urges troops to unite against Maduro, violence breaks out

 “I have been freed by soldiers on the side of the constitution and President Guaido,” he tweeted.
 All of us have to mobilize.
 It’s time to win our freedom.”

-A soldier in the group with Guaido, who identified himself just as Rivas, denied government accusations that they had been tricked into backing Guaido.

-“We’re all afraid,” he told Reuters, “but we had to do it”.

-Reporting by Angus Berwick, Vivian Sequera, Corina Pons, Mayela Armas, Deisy Buitrago, and Luc Cohen in Caracas; Additional reporting by Matt Spetalnick, Patricia Zengerle and Roberta Rampton in Washington; Writing by Kevin Liffey and Alistair Bell; Editing by Peter Graff and Bill Rigby
+Reporting by Angus Berwick, Vivian Sequera, Corina Pons, Mayela Armas, Deisy Buitrago, and Luc Cohen in Caracas; Additional reporting by Matt Spetalnick, Patricia Zengerle and Roberta Rampton in Washington; Writing by Alistair Bell; Editing by Peter Graff, Bill Rigby and Jonathan Oatis